Online communication

 Overview

-The project that ultimately become the Internet was launched in 1969 by the U.S. Department of Defense, but it was not until the late 1980s that the general public became aware of its existence.
+The project that ultimately became the internet was launched in 1969 by the US Department of Defense (DoD), but it was not until the late 1980s that the general public became aware of its existence.
 By the late twentieth century, online communication had become a major means of communication in everyday lives.
-Online communication includes such avenues as e-mail, chat, instant messaging, short-message service (SMS), web pages, forums, bulletin boards, mailing lists, newsletters, video conferencing, blogs (online journals), vlogs (video journals), virtual worlds, online gaming communities, and virtual classrooms.
-In addition, 37 percent of workers telecommute at least part of the time, which means that much of their work time is spent in online communication.
-Online communication may be either written, oral, or a combination of the two.
-It may be interactive, as with Facebook posts in which a "thread" continues to lengthen as various users react to other users' comments or with tweets and retweets among X (formerly Twitter) users.
+Online communication includes such avenues as email, chat, instant messaging—including private messaging (PM), direct messaging (DM), and short-message service (SMS)—webpages, forums, bulletin boards, mailing lists, newsletters, video conferencing, blogs (online journals), vlogs (video journals), virtual worlds, online gaming communities, virtual classrooms, and social media.
+Additionally, according to the US Census Bureau, 14 percent of workers usually worked from home in 2023, while the Bureau of Labor Statistics found that 23 percent worked remotely at least some of the time, meaning that a significant portion of their workday was spent engaging in online communication.
+Online communication may be either written, oral, or a combination of the two, and it can also include use of face-to-face via video chat.
+It may also be interactive, as with social media posts, where a thread continues to lengthen as various users react to other users' comments, comment themselves, or share posts.

-Within the field of communications, the growth of online communication has sometimes caused scholars to reexamine their approaches to scholarship.
-Instead of focusing on mass communication by studying television, radio, and newspapers or on personal communication that dealt with dialogue, origins, and nonverbal language, communications scholars have been forced to study a field in which divisions have been blurred by rapidly changing technologies.
-The Internet has been labeled an "existential bubble" by scholars who insist that online communication allows individuals to become the center of their own online worlds in response to the assumption that everyone else is interested in what they have to say (Perloff, 2015).
-Scholars have labeled millennials the "app generation" because of their dependence on smartphones and computers and their expectation that, when needed, there is sure to be an application that offers assistance for every possible activity.
+Within the field of communications, the growth of online communication has prompted scholars to reevaluate their approaches to scholarship.
+Instead of focusing on mass communication, which involves studying television, radio, and newspapers, or on personal communication that deals with dialogue, origins, and nonverbal language, communications scholars have been forced to study a field in which divisions have been blurred by rapidly changing technologies.
+The internet has been labeled an "existential bubble" by scholars who insist that online communication allows individuals to become the center of their own online worlds in response to the assumption that everyone else is interested in what they have to say.
+Scholars have expressed concern over the dependence on smartphones and computers and the expectation that, when needed, there is sure to be an application that offers assistance for every possible activity.

-For millions of users throughout the world, Facebook, X, YouTube, Instagram, Snapchat, TikTok, and other online services have become their chief form of communication with the rest of world.
+For millions of users worldwide, Facebook, X (formerly Twitter), YouTube, Instagram, Snapchat, TikTok, and other online services have become their chief form of communication with the rest of the world.
 By 2001, 72 percent of American adults were regular participants in social media.
-In 2013, 85 percent of American adults regularly used e-mail and the Internet.
-By 2021, Facebook was claiming 1.5 billion users globally.
+In 2013, 85 percent of American adults regularly used e-mail and the internet.
+By 2021, Facebook claimed 1.5 billion users globally, and by 2025, it reported 3.07 billion monthly active users (MAUs).
 Online communication has eroded walls between celebrities and their fans.
 Donald Trump shattered presidential convention by regularly addressing the public from his private Twitter account.
-In the first year of his administration, Trump had 32 million followers, though 11.6 percent of those were considered dormant or were run by "bots," automated accounts without a human profile.
-At the same time, former president Barack Obama had more than 94 million Twitter followers and singer Beyoncé had 8 million followers on her Instagram account.
+In the first year of his first administration, Trump had 32 million followers, though 11.6 percent of those were considered dormant or were run by "bots," automated accounts without a human profile.
+In 2021, Trump had 89 million followers on Twitter and 34 million followers on Facebook before being banned from both platforms.
+At the same time, former president Barack Obama had more than 94 million Twitter followers and singer Beyoncé had eight million followers on her Instagram account.
 As a point of contrast, 97 percent of X users have fewer than 100 followers.

-Before the World Wide Web became ubiquitous, online bulletin board systems (BBS) were the chief form of online communication.
-BBS had been invented by Ward Christensen and Randy Seuss in 1978.
+Before the World Wide Web (WWW) became ubiquitous, online bulletin board systems (BBS) were the chief form of online communication.
+BBS was invented by Ward Christensen and Randy Seuss in 1978.
 By 1994, there were 60,000 BBS online.
 Online communication occurred when a user composed a message, and other users responded by "pinning" or "posting" a response.
 Chat rooms, where semi-private conversations occurred, first appeared at the University of Illinois in 1973 and became more common as computer access increased.
-Allowing for multiple simultaneous users, Internet relay chat (IRC), the invention of Finnish graduate student Jarkko Oikarinen, was introduced in 1988.
+Allowing for multiple simultaneous users, Internet Relay Chat (IRC), the invention of Finnish graduate student Jarkko Oikarinen, was introduced in 1988.

 General online access was initially limited because personal computers were not common, and a home computer was most likely to be used for word processing, spreadsheets, or simple games.
 Computer use was also cumbersome; early Microsoft software required a disc operating system, or DOS, which was stored on a floppy drive and had to be inserted before the computer could boot up.
 Home computing changed drastically in August 1995 with the release of Microsoft's Windows 95.
 For the first time, users could turn on a computer and have immediate access to the "information superhighway."
 Windows 95's user-friendly atmosphere was designed to make learning about computers fun, and companies such as America Online and CompuServe were available to assist users in learning how to explore the vast opportunities offered via online communication.
 Most early Internet access, however, was through dial-up modems that used telephone land lines and often required long wait periods, frequently lost contact, and tied up the home or office phone when in use.